Helle, Telemark: History

 Helle started out as an industrial community when the Helle Bruk sawmill was built in 1580.
 The sawmill was in continuous operation until 1930 when it was shut down.
 The village was also known for its ice harvesting industry, and at one point it had three different companies exporting ice from the area.
 There was also a chains factory in the Skarbo neighborhood with about 45 employees that was founded in 1909.
-It was in continuous operation up until 2005 when the company moved operations to an industrial park on the border of Kragerø and Drangedal just north of the E18.
+It was in continuous operation up until 2005 when the company moved operations to an industrial park on the border of Kragerø and Drangedal just north of the E18 highway.

 Today, Helle is largely a residential community, with the exception of a few businesses on Helleveien.
-In the Sollia neighborhood there is a small wooden church, Hellekirken, which was built in 1994.
+In the Sollia neighborhood, there is a small wooden church, Helle Church, which was built in 1994.
 The church includes a kindergarten, a kitchen, multiple meeting rooms, and a chapel with 200 seats.
 There was formerly a small post office in the village center, but it closed around the turn of the millennium.
 In 2008, a large new elementary school, Helleskolen, was built in the Nordbø neighborhood to replace Årø School and Skarbo School.
 It houses about 200 students and includes sports facilities such as an artificial turf field.